ahmetsemsettinozdemirden/trendyol-shopping-cart/README.md

 This project implements second case of codility assignment.
 Since some of the java8 functionality used, you need java8 to run the project.

 ## Design Decisions
-- campaign applied to category not shopping cart
+- campaign applied to category, not to shopping cart directly.
-- instead of enum campaigns and coupons implements interfaces
+- instead of DiscountType, campaigns and coupons implements interfaces.
-- to have dynamic cost calculation, any new cost calculator should implement DeliveryCostCalculator
+- to achieve dynamic cost calculation, we use DeliveryCostCalculator and any new cost calculator should implement it.

 ## Testing
 Test Driven Development methodology followed during development of this project.
 You can test project with jUnit4.